 How people celebrate Dashain for 15 days?

-Dashain is celebrated for 15 Days where 1st day is the beginning of the festival, the 10th day is the main day and the 15th day is the closing ceremony.
-From Day 1 to Day 10, a different avatar of Maa Durga, the sacred protector, is worshipped and from 10th Day onward the blessings of Maa Durga are spread and received from the elders.
+Dashain is celebrated for 15 Days where the 1st day is the beginning of the festival, the 10th day is the main day and the 15th day is the closing ceremony.
+From Day 1 to Day 10, a different avatar of Maa Durga, the sacred protector, is worshipped and from the 10th Day onward the blessings of Maa Durga are spread and received from the elders.
 Each day is dedicated to a different avatar of Maa Durga;

 - Day 1 Maa Shailputri gifts strength, courage, and composure